York time in JT gravity: Introduction

 The goal of this paper is to study York time and the corresponding York Hamiltonian in the simple setting of Jackiw-Teitelboim \cite{JACKIW1985343,Teitelboim:1983ux} gravity in $AdS_2$, where the boundary dual is well-understood.
 At a technical level, the main object of interest in this paper is a slight generalization of the Hartle-Hawking (HH) wavefunction in JT gravity.
 The standard HH wavefunction can be interpreted as computing the overlap of the thermo-field double state in the boundary quantum theory \cite{Maldacena:2001kr} with certain special states which correspond to inserting fixed-length boundary conditions on a geodesic in the bulk gravitational path integral\cite{Yang:2018gdb}.
 From the perspective of York time, we can think of this as the wavefunction at $k=0$, i.e., at zero York time.
 In this paper, we explicitly derive the HH wavefunction with fixed-length boundary conditions on a Cauchy slice of constant, but non-zero extrinsic curvature.
 We interpret this wavefunction as the time evolution of the standard HH wavefunction in York time, but where the boundary time is held fixed.
 We will show that in JT gravity, the HH wavefunction satisfies a Schrodinger equation with respect to York time, and we will compute the corresponding York Hamiltonian.
 We show that this Hamiltonian is manifestly Hermitian, and does not suffer from any operator ordering ambiguities.
 We note that operator ordering ambiguities are routinely encountered in the study of the WdW equation in gravity \cite{Isham:1992ms,dewittct,HAWKING1986185} (see also \cite{Nanda:2023wne} for discussion in the two dimensional de Sitter context), but our analyis avoids such issues.
-Of course, we do not expect bulk time evolution (at fixed boundary time) to change the physical state in the dual boundary theory; instead, the York time dependence of the HH wavefunction should be thought of as emerging from a unitary transformation of the fixed-length basis states used in computing the wavefunction.
-Given the JT gravity/SSS matrix model duality\cite{Saad:2019lba}, it is conceivable that the York Hamiltonian can be given a microscopic interpretation in the dual quantum mechanics.
-This would need a microscopic interpretation of the fixed length states of JT gravity (see, for instance, \cite{Iliesiu:2024cnh}).